$\infty$-Operads as Analytic Monads: Mates and Monads

-\begin{notation} If $\mathcal{K}$ is a double Segal space, we regard the elements of $\mathcal{K}_{0,1}$ as \emph{vertical} morphisms and those of $\mathcal{K}_{1,0}$ as \emph{horizontal} morphisms.
-We thus write $\mathcal{K}^{\txt{h-op}}$ for the double Segal space obtained by reversing direction in the first coordinate, and $\mathcal{K}^{\txt{v-op}}$ for that obtained by reversing direction in the second coordinate.
-We also write $\mathcal{X}^{\txt{rev}}$ for the double Segal space obtained by reversing the order of the coordinates. \end{notation}
+\begin{notation} If $\mathcal{K}$ is a double \icat{}, regarded as a bisimplicial space, we write $\mathcal{K}^{\txt{h-op}}$ for the double \icat{} obtained by reversing direction in the first coordinate, and $\mathcal{K}^{\txt{v-op}}$ for that obtained by reversing direction in the second coordinate.
+We also write $\mathcal{K}^{\txt{rev}}$ for the double \icat{} obtained by reversing the order of the coordinates. \end{notation}